quantumcoinproject/quantum-coin-js-sdk/README.md

 <a name="module_quantum-coin-js-sdk..signRawTransaction"></a>

 ### quantum-coin-js-sdk~signRawTransaction(transactionSigningRequest) ⇒ <code>SignResult</code>
 The signRawTransaction function returns a signed transaction.
+The chainId used for signing should be provided in the initialize() function.
 With this function, you can set the gasLimit explicitly compared to signTransaction.
 You can also pass data to be signed, such as when creating or invoking a smart contract.
 Since the gas fee is fixed at 1000 coins for 21000 units of gas, there is no option to set the gas fee explicitly.
 This function is useful for offline (cold storage) wallets, where you can sign a transaction offline and then use the postTransaction function to post it on a connected device.
 Another usecase for this function is when you want to first store a signed transaction to a database, then queue it and finally submit the transaction by calling the postTransaction function.

 **Kind**: inner method of [<code>quantum-coin-js-sdk</code>](#module_quantum-coin-js-sdk)
 **Returns**: <code>SignResult</code> - Returns a promise of type SignResult.